LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 Running the query
 =================

-Once the correct query has been entered and the output format selected, check whether the log file should be overwritten using the ``Clear log file?`` check box and opened upon completion using the ``Open log file when run?`` check box.
-Then, click `OK`.
+Once the query has been entered and the options selected, click `Run`.
 You will be prompted for an output file (:numref:`figDefineOutput`).
 Enter a name for your output and click `Save`.
 If an existing file is selected, the tool will prompt you for permission to overwrite this, or to choose a different name.
 Once the output name has been selected the tool will begin the process.

 .. _figDefineOutput: